New York Online Sports Betting: Gov. Andrew Cuomo Fully On Board, But Wants Lottery Model

 Photo credit: Al Bello/Getty Images.
 Pictured: New York Governor Andrew Cuomo

 UPDATE, 12:30 p.m.
 ET: Cuomo said he wants to run sports betting through the state lottery, and not casinos.
-That’s led to a disastrous one-operator model in places like Washington D.C., which has struggled to generate much revenue.
+That’s led to a disastrous one-operator model that exists in D.C. sports betting, which has struggled to generate much revenue.

 A lottery model means only one sportsbook would operate, leading to less competition, worse pricing for consumers and little to no innovation.